Privacy Policy

 Under UK GDPR and EU GDPR, you have the following rights in relation to your personal data:

-• Withdraw consent — withdraw your consent at any time
+- Withdraw consent — withdraw consent at any time (for processing based on consent)

 To exercise any of these rights, contact us at hello@boulderpad.com.
 We will respond within one month.